28 May Students gain awareness, contribute to change via gender & media monitor

-Claudia Padovani, who has been a Global Media Monitoring Project coordinator since 2000, teaches media and education, and is director of the Interdepartmental Center for Gender Studes at the University of Padova, in Padua, Italy.
-Photo: Contributed
+Padovani, who teaches media and education, is director of the Interdepartmental Center for Gender Studies at the University of Padova, in the city of Padua.

 Every five years since 1995, GMMP’s pioneering research has measured the pulse of selected indicators of gender in the news media and studied women’s presence in relation to men, gender bias and stereotyping in news media content.
 The next GMMP is scheduled for 2020.

 Padovani cites the project’s value to students who “gain awareness of the issues at stake and the possibility of contributing to change things.”